leighlars/flashcards-starter/README.md

-# FlashCards Starter Kit
+# FlashCards Project

+Dev
+Leigh Larson

-## Fork This Repo
+## Abstract

-On the top right corner of this page, click the **Fork** button.
+In this project, I will write a program to simulate a set of flash cards through the command line!
+A user will be able to see the questions, take guesses, and see a final score at the end of the round.
+This project will demonstrate my understanding and implementation of ES6 classes, TDD and testing suites, contribution of code to a partially-constructed OOP app, ability to write modular, reusable code that follows SRP, and last but certainly not least, ability to follow spec/comp to complete a functional app.

 ## Setup

+- On the top right corner of this page, click the **Fork** button.
-Clone down the forked repo (from your GitHub).
+- Clone down the forked repo (from your GitHub).
 Since you don't want to name your project "flashcards-starter", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments):

 ```bash
 git clone [remote-address] [what you want to name the repo]